SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 01 February, 2025
+### 📅 Sunday, 02 February, 2025
 ------
 ### Events
 ------
-Here are some notable events that often occur in the USA on February 1st:
+Here are some notable events in the USA that take place on February 2nd:

-- **National Freedom Day**: A day commemorating the signing of the 13th Amendment, which abolished slavery in the United States.
-- **Black History Month Begins**: February marks the beginning of Black History Month, a time to recognize and celebrate the contributions and achievements of African Americans.
-- **Super Bowl LVI related events**: If the Super Bowl is typically held in early February, there are celebrations
+- **Groundhog Day**: This quirky, annual celebration occurs on February 2nd.
+Traditionally, a groundhog is said to predict the weather for the following weeks based on whether it sees its shadow.
+Punxsutawney Phil, in Punxsutawney, Pennsylvania, is the most famous groundhog for this event.

+- **Super Bowl Sunday (when it falls on February 2)**
 ### Positive Qoute
 ------
-"Embrace each day with a heart full of gratitude and a mind open to new possibilities. 🌅💖✨"
+"Embrace the glorious mess that you are! 🌈✨ Keep shining! ✨🌟"